Table of Contents

 Exchange of Gases

-How Gas Exchange Happens:
+How Gas Exchange Occurs

-- Membrane Thickness: Thinner membranes allow faster diffusion.
+- Thinner membranes allow faster diffusion.

 Partial Pressure:

-- Oxygen: pO2
+- Oxygen: represented as pO2

-- Carbon Dioxide: pCO2
+- Carbon Dioxide: represented as pCO2

-Diffusion Membrane Layers:
+Diffusion (Respiratory) Membrane Layers:

-- Thin Squamous Epithelium of Alveoli
+- Thin squamous epithelium of alveoli

-- Endothelium of Alveolar Capillaries
+- Endothelium of alveolar capillaries

-- Basement Membrane:
+- Basement membrane between them

 - Supports the epithelium and capillary endothelial cells.